m. 0431 895 757

 The largest temple in Southern Hemisphere, Nan Tein Temple in Wollongong has asked Midori to assist for their 20th Anniversary event, Lotus Carnival in Dec 2014.

-Midori is a member of NAVA - National Association for the Visual Arts, Art & Soul Collective, Sumi-e Sydney, and Warringah Art Space Advisory Group.
+Midori is a premium plus member of National Association for the Visual Arts, Art & Soul Collective, Sumi-e Sydney, and she was a member of Warringah Art Space Advisory Group 2014-2016.

 Midori's work is held in private and corporate collections in the UK, Europe, USA, South America, Japan and Australia.